(212) 861-9797

 A lensectomy is often performed when a cloudy natural lens (cataract) prevents the surgeon from clearly viewing the ocular structures behind it.
 It involves surgically removing the eye’s crystalline lens during the eye vitrectomy procedure.
 In some instances, a lensectomy may also be necessary to remove scar tissue during more complex retinal detachment procedures.
 The lens can be replaced with a clear lens implant either during the same surgical procedure or at a later date.

-Risks
+Risks of Vitrectomy

 Several risks involved include bleeding, cataracts, glaucoma, detachment or re-detachment of the retina, and ultimately vision loss.
 We will thoroughly discuss your treatment and potential risks involved so you can make an educated decision about your treatment.